SpaceX To Try Launch Tower Catch For Super Heavy

 Key Takeaways:

-• The Super Heavy is part of the Starship system, which is designed to transport crew and cargo to Earth orbit, the Moon, and Mars, with a capacity exceeding 100 metric tons to orbit.
+• The Super Heavy is the first stage of SpaceX's Starship system, designed for transporting crew and over 100 metric tons of cargo to Earth orbit, the Moon, and Mars.

 See a mistake?
 Contact us.